Arc9xL/RIBF/Calib/README.md

 ## Output file name

-- The conventional name for output calib file is: calibRUNNUMBER.root.
+- The conventional name for output calib file is: calRUNNUMBER.root.
-- For exampler file name `calib0125.root` indicates calibrated outputfile for 125 runnumber.
+- For exampler file name `cal0125.root` indicates calibrated outputfile for 125 runnumber.